rockettheme/docs/Docs/magento/basic/cache.md

 	3. **Flush Catalog Images Cache** Refreshes cache related to catalog images.
 [76%, 6%, se]
 	4. **Flush Javascript/CSS Cache** Deals with page styling cache.
 [83%, 6%, ne]

 There are four big buttons located above and below the itemized list in the main **Cache Management** menu.
-It's recommended that you work with the individual line items listed as a first step in troubleshooting before hitting the larger buttons (detailed below).
+It is recommended that you work with the individual line items listed as a first step in troubleshooting before hitting the larger buttons (detailed below).

 If you want to disable your site's cache entirely, simply check all of the boxes listed to the left of this itemized menu and select **Disable** in the **Actions** dropdown.
 You can repeat the same process to enable the cache by selecting **Enable**, instead.